 This certification holds relevance for those working with registered trading members of equity derivatives, interest rate derivatives, or currency derivatives.
 It offers a broad-based knowledge of all three sections of derivatives markets in India along with its operational mechanism and also deals with trading and hedging strategies employed in this market segment.

 - NISM Series-XIV: Internal Auditors for Stock Brokers Certification Examination

 This certification is meant for chartered accountants, company secretaries, cost management accountants, or any other associated persons or partners signing the internal audit report of the operations of stockbrokers or clearing members.
 It offers knowledge of basics related to operations and compliance requirements of stockbrokers along with the regulatory framework within which they operate.

 This certification is designed for registered research analysts and associated persons engaged in any kind of research analysis.
 It offers a comprehensive view of equity and debt markets, varied approaches to fundamental analysis, knowledge of micro and macro-economic analysis along with other aspects related to financial research and analysis.

 Each certification covers a specialized knowledge area in the financial domain and is highly relevant to professionals working in these specific domains.
-All of the certification exams are computer-based and can be taken from the nearest exam center as per individual convenience.
-Interested individuals can enroll for a certification exam which would be valid for a period of 180 days and on expiry of this period no refund would be made and neither any rescheduling is possible.
+All of the certification exams are computer-based and can be taken from the nearest exam center at individual convenience.
+Interested individuals can enroll for a certification exam, which would be valid for a period of 180 days, and on expiry of this period, no refund would be made, and neither any rescheduling is possible.